 Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms.
-In what cases is the operation indicated?
+In what cases is surgery prescribed?

 Sphenoiditis is the most dangerous inflammation of the sinuses when compared with the consequences of inflammation of other paranasal sinuses.
-The sphenoid sinuses are located at the base of the skull, and the purulent inflammation of these sinuses progresses extremely rapidly and causes severe complications.
+The sphenoid sinuses are located at the base of the skull, and purulent inflammation of these sinuses progresses extremely quickly and causes severe complications.

 Sphenoiditis: causes

-Predisposing factors for IS include forceful entry of water into the nose during swimming and snorkeling, allergic rhinitis, sinonasal polyps, bronchial asthma, septal deviation, moderate/superior turbinate anomalies, radiotherapy, immunosuppression, diabetes and abuse of cocaine.
+Predisposing factors for IS include forceful entry of water into the nose during swimming and snorkeling, allergic rhinitis, sinonasal polyps, bronchial asthma, septal deviation, average/superior concha anomalies, radiation therapy, immunosuppression, diabetes mellitus and cocaine abuse.

 • Acute and chronic inflammatory diseases of the nose and throat